edjineer/BookNotes/Roy_CppMemory_2025.md

 Arena Based Memory Management

-[PICK UP HERE]
+* Main Idea
+  * Allocate a chunk of memory at a known point in the program and manage it as a small specialized heap
+* Variants on the theme of Arena based memory management
+  * Reduce memory framentation, only load what you use (example:levels in a game)
+  * Manage memory when certain conditions are met
+  * Express ownership for similar objects, and destroy altogether instead of one at a time
+* Example
+  * Good result is constant time allocation, no time deallocation

 When parameters change

+* Member function allocation operators are inherited by derived classes
+  * Could mark class as `final`

 Chunked pools

+* Pool or pre-allocated raw memory of selected block sizes

 #### 11. Deferred Reclamation

 Intro

+* Not a common C++ thing, but more common in other languages
+* Mechanism to delay destruction of dynamically allocated objects at specific moments of execution in a program
+* Selected objects will be deliberately destroyed
+* Effect = Make programs faster, reduce memory fragmentation
+* Finalization is a more accepted term than destruction for other languages
+  * Code that is executed at the end of a lifetime
+* Reclamation = freeing memory for objects at select moments
+* What is meant by DR
+  * In garbage collector languages, the collector reclaimes the bytes
+  * Typically finalization is responsibility of client code, language takes care of collection
+  * Typically a special interface to be used
+  * Example = try block, then finally block (C++ does not have a finally block)

+Examples

-Reclamation without finalization at the end of the program
+* Reclamation without finalization at the end of the program
+  * To reclaim, needs a globaly avalilable storage for pointers

-Reclamation and finalization at the end of the program
+* Reclamation and finalization at the end of the program
+  * Free underlying storage and also finalize them by calling their destructors

-Reclamation and finalization at the end of scope
+* Reclamation and finalization at the end of scope

 ### Part 4: Writing Generic Containers